cycles-transfer-station/cts/README.md

 # CYCLES-TRANSFER-STATION

 ### Build
-This build aims to be reproducible on Fedora and Ubuntu Linux.
+This build aims to be reproducible on Ubuntu Linux.
 On a reproducible build, the build output files in the `build` folder have the same hash as the canister modules running on the CTS, therefore the CTS canisters' code is verifiable.

 > `bash scripts/podman_build.sh`